Drone Laws in Virginia

 This Virginia code bans drone operations in all Virginia State Parks or DCR-owned property unless the pilot has a DCR-issued Special Use Permit.
 Only two categories of drone operators can apply for Special Use Permits, i.e., research-based activities and commercial.

-All Fairfax County Parks in Northern Virginia currently allow UAV/UAS/drone flying within their parks.
+All Fairfax County Parks in Northern Virginia currently allow UAV/UAS/drones to fly within their parks.
 But they do state that all FAA drone rules apply while flying in any park.

 Northern Virginia: Fairfax County Parks where flying UAS/UAV/drones is permitted in Northern Virginia: